-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-\$10 copayment for Medicarecovered Pulmonary Rehabilitation Services.

-Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.

-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

-There is no coinsurance. copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-Screening for lung cancer with low dose computed tomography (LDCT)

-For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.

-For LDCT lung cancer screenings after the initial LDCT screening: the members must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+Services that are covered for you What you must pay when you ge these services Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medic (including pregnant women) who misuse alcohol but aren't al dependent. • If you screen positive for alcohol misuse, you can get up to 4 face-to-face counseling sessions per year (if you're competent alert during counseling) provided by a qualified primary care or practitioner in a primary care setting. brief Medicare-covered screening and counseling to reduce Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months Eligible members are : people aged 50 - 77 years who have r or symptoms of lung cancer, but who have a history of tobacc smoking of at least 20 pack-years and who currently smoke or quit smoking within the last 15 years, who receive a written o LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such and be furnished by a physician or qualified non-physician practitioner. no signs co r have rder for consurance, copayment, or deductible for the Medicare covered counseling and shared For LDCT lung cancer screenings after the initial LDCT scree the members must receive a written order for LDCT lung cance screening, which may be furnished during any appropriate vis a physician or qualified non-physician practitioner.
+If a physic qualified non-physician practitioner elects to provide a lung ca screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must the Medicare criteria for such visits. cer sit with cian or ancer

-There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.

-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs

-We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
+What you must pay when you get hese services Screening for sexually transmitted infections (STIs) and counseling to prevent STIs We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenin are covered for pregnant women and for certain people who are increased risk for an STI when the tests are ordered by a primar care provider.
 We cover these tests once every 12 months or at certain times during pregnancy.

-We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.

-There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.

-Services to treat kidney disease
+We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sex active adults at increased risk for STIs.
+We will only cover these counseling sessions as a preventive service if they are provided primary care provider and take place in a primary care setting, as a doctor's office.
+There is no coinsurance, copayment, or e at deductible for the ry Medicare-covered screening for STIs and counseling for STIs preventive benefit.
+Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and There is no coinsurance,